SilentTokyo/KangXia.github.io/content/post/Information solutions/index.md

 ## Overview

-- To fast and accurately analyze data is essential across all periods of scientific research:
+- To fast and accurately analyze data is essential across all periods of scientific research.
+Here in this post, I'll dive into my own experience navigating some powerful tools from below three aspects:
   1. Acquire foundational knowledges and understand the most urgent subjects in the begining;
   2. Understand cut-to-edge research trends and repeat reported meaningful works during the study;
   3. Compare currrent findings with previous ones and summarize them.

-- Here in this post, I'll dive into my own experience navigating some powerful tools from above three aspects.

 ## Introduction